 The Information Commissioner is an independent supervisory authority responsible for data protection and freedom of information.

-Other rights under the Data Protection Act 1998
+Other rights under the General Data Protection Regulation

-The Act also gives you the right to prevent processing for the purpose of direct marketing and to prevent automatic decision-making that has no human involvement.
+The Regulation also gives you the right to receive your information in a format that you can easily use, to request that we stop processing altogether and to prevent automatic decision-making that has no human involvement.